 Your First Dentures

 During the first 24 hours after tooth extractions and immediate denture placement, it is critical that that you do not remove the denture until you see your Denturist.
 Premature removal of the immediate denture could make its re-insertion difficult because of the swelling of the oral tissues.
-The pain from the trauma of extractions will not be eliminated by removal of the dentures.
 A soft food and liquid diet is also encouraged for the first 24 hours.
 Please follow all dentist recommended care for antibiotics and pain management.

 Regular Maintenance, Temporary Liners and Relines

 Whether or not you have immediate or post immediate dentures, regular maintenance for the first year is critical.
 It is necessary for your Denturist to make adjustments to your dentures, add temporary liners to refit your dentures while your gums heal and resorb.
 At approximately twelve months, the Denturist will remove the temporary liner and replace it with a permanent reline.

 After your first reline, it is recommended that you Reline your dentures every 2 to 3 years and Replace your dentures every 5 to 7 years, depending on the amount of wear on the teeth and shrinkage of your gums.